 After high school, Russell worked at a company that made molded products.
 He also joined the Illinois National Guard's 33rd Tank Company in Maywood on September 23, 1940.
 His reason for doing this was that the draft law had just been passed requiring all young men to serve one year in the military.
-Like the other men who joined at the time, he knew that the tank company was being called to federal duty.
-In November of 1940, when the company was federalized.
+Like the other men who joined at the time, he knew that the tank company was being called to federal duty in November 1940.

 At Fort Knox,